 Let’s use this as an example because we have been to Sandals Barbados and would highly recommend it:

 First of all, they didn’t even stay there and admitted that.
 Second, we are very familiar with this particular promotion and can confirm that it does not, in fact, include airfare.
 Sandals is a resort company, not an airline.
-Although you can package air with them, they don’t set the pricing and don’t purchase seats in bulk so they have zero control over airfare pricing.
+Although you can package air with them, they don’t set the pricing and don’t purchase seats in bulk so they have no control over airfare pricing.
 Unless you live in Barbados, you will have to fly there.
 So, yes – the flights will cost more than the heavily discounted resort stay.
+Barbados is really far away!
 How is this surprising?
 And how does this merit a one star review for a beautiful resort with amazing staff?
 It doesn’t.